Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 ### Automatic Tuning

-This feature will be added in a future release.
+This feature is present in the version 3.5 closed loop plugin for Duet Web Control.

 ### Manual Tuning